Rising-Ph0enix/Learning-paths-for-Undergraduate-project/Questions.md

 1. Get GPS info every 10 secs
 2. Send the GPS info to server as soon as received.
 If the GSM/GPRS network is not available, then store the data in memory - accumulate it.
 (Bad situation) When the GSM network becomes available again, send the accumulated data to the server.
 3.

+3. GPS receiver on top of the bus or if connected to battery - will the GPS be able to receive signals/?